 JackRabbit Wireless is a Fixed Wireless Internet Service Provider.
-We place a small antenna on the roof of each customer's home or business - connecting them by wireless radio links to our towers.
+We place a lightweight antenna on the roof of each customer's home or business - connecting them by wireless radio links to our towers.
 Our towers connect to each other by microwave radio, and link up to the broader internet by fiber.